 Roof rats will eat at night and in the early morning, so there is a good chance they are eating their breakfast and dinner when you are.
 They may even hoard their meals for later.

 Roof rats, like most pests, will follow their food source.
 They will consume; nuts, seeds, fruit, and other smaller animals such as snails or slugs.
 They may even help you learn that you have cockroaches as they feed on them as well.
 If you find cockroach carcasses, you may find roof rats as the reason for their untimely deaths.

-Roof rats love citrus, and Arizona has plenty of citrus growing naturally in people's yards, common areas, and even nearby groves.
+Roof rats love citrus, and Yuma has plenty of citrus growing naturally in people's yards, common areas, and even nearby groves.
 Always make sure that citrus is inspected for holes and discarded after it has fallen to the ground.
 Spots in citrus fruit can indicate that a roof rat has been feeding recently.

 One clear indication that you have roof rats is seeing one.
 Short of seeing a roof rat, you will witness droppings around the foundation of your house.
 If you feel inclined to view the droppings closer, wet or moist dropping will indicate active presence.

 You may also see signs of roof rats is you witness gnaw marks on your stucco or roof and damage to areas of your exterior.
 You may also see nests building or formed, but be careful as these may not be friendly birds nest.
 They may be home to future roof rat residence in your home.